SLYGM/Pixelot/Readme.md

 ### Shaders
+Shaders can be added/removed through the 'Shaders' tab in the left sidebar.
+The shaders will be applied in the order they are listed, with the first shader being applied first.
+The shaders will be applied to the entire screen, and will be applied after the sprites have been drawn.
+This means that the shaders will be applied to the sprites as well.
+The shaders can be re-ordered by dragging and dropping them in the list.
+Here you can also configure any arguments that the shader takes.
+You can also hide the effects of the shader within the editor by clicking the 'Hide' button.
+This will have no effect on the built game itself.

 ## Sound
 Sound can be played by creating an instance of the [`Sound`](docs\classes\Sound.md) class, and then using its associated `play()` method.